atlanticcrypto/nodejs-pool/README.md

 Additional ports can be added as desired, samples can be found at the end of base.sql.
 If you're not comfortable with the MySQL command line, I highly suggest MySQL Workbench or a similar piece of software (I use datagrip!).
 Your root MySQL password can be found in `/root/.my.cnf`

+A note on defaults: While the SQL config database has exchange and wallet minimum settings for payouts, there is a hardcoded payout threshold per miner of 0.30 XMR in the xmr.js payment system file.

 Final Manual Steps
 ------------------
 Until the main frontend is done, we suggest running the following SQL line: